-88. If the fees for a course funded under this funding mechanism are less than \$511.11 (GST inclusive) (\$444.44 (GST exclusive)) per equivalent full-time student (EFTS) in 2022, then for 2023, the TEO may increase the fee to up to \$511.11 (GST inclusive) (\$444.44 (GST exclusive)) per EFTS, or can increase the fee for the course by 2.75 percent, whichever is the greater.
+92. If the fee for a course funded under this funding mechanism is less than \$511.11 (GST inclusive) (or \$444.44 (GST exclusive)) per EFTS in 2023, then for 2024, the TEO may increase the fee to up to \$511.11 (GST inclusive) (or \$444.44 (GST exclusive)) per EFTS, or can increase the fee by 2.8 percent, whichever is the greater.

-Fee Setting Limits for New Courses
+Fee-setting Limits for New Courses

-- 89. The fees for a new course established by a TEO and funded under this funding mechanism must be no more than the 75th percentile from the range of fees charged for similar courses.
-The TEC will specify how similar courses will be determined. - 90.
+- 93. The fee for a new course established by a TEO and funded under this funding mechanism must be no more than the 75th percentile from the range of fees charged for similar courses.
+The TEC must specify how similar courses will be determined. - 94.
 The above fee setting limits apply to any new courses funded under this funding mechanism, except where the course is in substitution for an existing course dealing with the same or similar subject matter, at a same or similar level on the NZQCF.
 Substitute courses are subject to the AMFM.

-Exceptions to Fee Setting Limits for New Courses
+Exceptions to Fee-setting Limits for New Courses

-- 91. A TEO may apply for an exception from the fee setting limits for new courses on the basis of exceptional circumstances. - 92.
-In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the course would be financially unviable without a higher fee; and - b. where the course is part of a qualification at levels 7 (degree) and above on the NZQCF that has been delivered previously, the qualification has a cohort-based completion rate that meets or exceeds the median performance benchmark for that NZQCF group in the previous year; and - c. the TEO can demonstrate that the course is in some way unique or special, for example, there are no or very few similar courses to compare fees with; and - d. the course is aligned to Government priorities as set out in the Tertiary Education Strategy. - 93.
-The TEC must only grant an exception if it is satisfied that the TEO meets all of the above criteria. - 94.
-The TEC will have discretion to determine the level at which a TEO can set fees for any new courses granted an exception.
+- 95. A TEO may apply for an exception from the fee setting limits for new courses on the basis of exceptional circumstances. - 96.
+In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the course would not be financially viable without a higher fee; - b. where the course is part of a programme at Level 7 (degree) and above on the NZQCF that has been delivered previously, the programme has a cohort-based completion rate that meets or exceeds the median performance benchmark for that NZQCF level in the previous year; - c. the TEO can demonstrate that the course is in some way unique or special, for example, there are no or very few similar courses to compare fees with; and - d. the course is aligned to the Government's priorities as set out in the Tertiary Education Strategy. - 97.
+The TEC must only grant an exception if it is satisfied that the TEO meets all of the above criteria. - 98.
+The TEC will have discretion to determine the level at which a TEO can set fees for any new courses that have been granted an exception.

-Fee Capping Limits for Micro-credentials
+Fee-capping Limits for Micro-credentials

-- 95. The fees for a micro-credential must be no more than \$60 (GST inclusive) per credit (excluding components made up of courses that also lead to the award of a qualification and are funded through this funding mechanism). - 96.
+- 99. The fees for a micro-credential must be no more than \$64 (GST inclusive) per credit.
+This fee cap does not apply to component courses that also lead to the award of a qualification and are funded through this funding mechanism. - 100.
 Where a micro-credential is wholly or partly comprised of courses that also lead to the award of a qualification and are funded through this funding mechanism, the fees for those courses must be equal to, or less than, the maximum fee permitted for the course under the AMFM and fee setting limits for new courses.
-The fees for the components that are not part of existing courses must be no more than \$60 (GST inclusive) per credit.
+The fees for the components that are not also part of a programme must be no more than \$64 (GST inclusive) per credit.

-Exceptions to Fee Capping Limits for Micro-credentials
+Exceptions to Fee-capping Limits for Micro-credentials